aphiria/aphiria/README.md

             $request,
             HttpStatusCodes::HTTP_NOT_FOUND,
             null,
-            new SomeCustomMessage('Entity not found')
+            new MyErrorObject('Entity not found')
         );
     }
 );
 ```

-If an unhandled `EntityNotFound` exception was thrown, your exception factory will use content negotiation to serialize `SomeCustomMessage` in the response body.
+If an unhandled `EntityNotFound` exception was thrown, your exception factory will use content negotiation to serialize `MyErrorObject` in the response body.

 <h2 id="logging">Logging</h2>